 Note: this study has completed and the results are being analysed and calculated.
 Parts of the dataset may be released in the future for community use, thank you for your interest.

-The Real-Time Embedded Software Group and the Machine Learning Lab at the Department of Electrical and Computer Engineering at the University of Waterloo are working to conduct a study on driving behaviour.
+The Real-Time Embedded Software Group and UWECEML labs at the Department of Electrical and Computer Engineering at the University of Waterloo are working to conduct a study on driving behaviour.
 This project is part of a research collaboration between the University of Waterloo and Magna International Inc. to develop a driving model for self-driving vehicles based on learning from human driver behaviour on roads using a variety of automotive sensors, data fusion and artificial intelligence algorithms.
 The goal is to create a comfortable in-vehicle experience when a self-driving mode is engaged.
-The project requires monitoring and recording the driving behaviour of 100 drivers using a specially equipped vehicle in order to have sufficient data to create a self-learning model using machine learning algorithms.
+The project requires monitoring and recording the driving behaviour of 100 drivers using a specially equipped SUV (LiDAR, Radar, Cameras and more) in order to have sufficient data to create a self-learning model using machine learning algorithms.